harvardinformatics/snakemake-workshop/develop/index.md

 library(dplyr)

 df <- read.csv(snakemake@input[["data"]])

+# ...
 # Do some processing
+# ...

 write.csv(df, snakemake@output[["results"]])
 ```

 In the following sections, we'll learn about more customization Snakemake can do.
 Things like params, configs, etc, are also passed to the external scripts through the `snakemake` object and can be accessed in the same way.

-## Customizing how rules are run
+## Additional directives: customizing how rules are run

 In this section we will learn important concepts for controlling the execution of rules in Snakemake.
 Most bioinformatics workflows are complex and require parameters, compute resources, and software dependencies.
-Here is where we'll go over the ways to specify that in a rule.
+In addition to the typical `input`, `output`, and `shell`/`script`/`run` directives, Snakemake has other directives to use within rules.

 ### Params